EE120-Course-Staff/ee120-course-staff.github.io/policies.md

 * There may be private tests.
 You will not see your grade for the private tests until after scores are released. _We will, however, do our best to make public tests comprehensive._
 * We'll release full autograder scores during the week after the lab is due.

-### Weekly Check-ins

-Each week, we will release a Gradescope assignment with five multiple choice or True-False questions covering the content for the week.
-You are responsible for filling out the check-in form by the end of the weekend.
-These check-in forms will be autograded, and you will receive immediate feedback.
-While these will not count for course points, they are an important way for course staff to gauge how well the material is being understood, and they give us a chance to catch misconceptions early.
-Participation in these check-ins may be taken into consideration when bumping students on grade boundaries.

 ### Drops

 **We will automatically drop the lowest problem set score and the lowest lab score from your final grade**.
 We will also drop an additional problem set score if you fill out the midsemester feedback form.
 Note that these drops are provided in case of emergencies such as illnesses.

 ### Grace Period

-Although problem sets and labs are due on Fridays, **you can submit, with no penalty, each of your assignments (problem sets and labs) until the following Sunday at 11:59pm, two days after the official due date of that assignment**.
-This comes with two important caveats:
+Although problem sets and labs are due on Mondays and Thursdays respectively, **you can submit, with no penalty, each of your assignments (problem sets and labs) one day after the official due date of that assignment at 11:59 PM**.
+This comes with three important caveats:

 1. Staff support will be limited during the grace period.
 2. Barring exceptional circumstances and DSP accommodations, we will not be accepting any late assignments (_i.e._, they will automatically earn a 0).
+3. There will be no extensions on deadlines outside of DSP-related reasons -- these are meant to be covered by the drop policy.

 ### Collaboration